-Accordingly, Petrol and diesel prices were increased by 26 paise and 32 paise a litre to Rs 91.53 and Rs 82.06 per litre respectively in Delhi.
+Accordingly, Petrol and diesel prices were increased by 26 paise and 32 paise a liter to Rs 91.53 and Rs 82.06 per liter, respectively, in Delhi.

-Prior to the increase, petrol and diesel were being retailed at Rs 91.27 and 81.73 per litre respectively in the national capital.
-The two auto fuel prices were static for two day weekend period prior to this increase.
+Before the increase, petrol and diesel were retailed at Rs 91.27 and 81.73 per liter, respectively, in the national capital.
+The two auto fuel prices were static for two days before this increase.

-Across the country as well the petrol and diesel price increased on Monday but its quantum varied depending on the level of local levies in respective states.
+Across the country as well, the petrol and diesel prices increased on Monday, but their quantum varied depending on the level of local levies in respective states.

-Prior to holding back auto fuel prices on Saturday and Sunday, its pump rates had increased sharply on the previous four days.
+Before holding back auto fuel prices on Saturday and Sunday, its pump rates had increased sharply over the previous four days.
 Petrol and diesel prices rose by 15 paise and 18 paise per liter respectively on Tuesday, by 19 paise and 21 paise per liter on Wednesday, by 25 and 30 paise on Thursday, and by 28 paise and 31 paise per liter respectively on Friday after 18 days break.